 Physiotherapy is an extremely wide field of study.
 It can be classified into different areas of focus, patient age groups, gender and type of activities (or sub-specialties).
-As a result, people often get confused about what it is, who it is for and what it does.
+People often get confused about what it is, who it is for, and what it does.
 Most often one gets to learn about physiotherapy you come into contact with it for your own health matters or know someone close who is undergoing treatment.
 We will look at some of the basic classifications to help clear some of the confusion around this wide and complex field.

-Broadly, physiotherapy can be segregated into 3 main areas - Musculoskeletal, Cardio-Respiratory (sometimes also referred to Cardio-Pulmonary) and Neurology.
+Physiotherapy can be broadly segregated into 3 main areas.
+These area are – Musculoskeletal, Cardio-Respiratory (sometimes also referred to Cardio-Pulmonary) and Neurology.

 - Musculoskeletal – This is the area that deals with injuries related to the muscles, bones and joints of the human muscle and skeletal system.
 Conditions such as back pain, tennis elbows and ankle sprains fall into this category.
-Private clinics outside of the hospital setting typically focus on this area.
-This area is sometimes referred to as Orthopaedics.
+Private clinics outside of the hospital setting typically focus on this area, also known as Orthopaedics.

 - Cardio-Respiratory – This area deals with conditions related to the lung and circulatory system (e.g. heart).
 Conditions such as fall into this category are bronchial asthma, chronic obstructive lungs disease and pneumothorax.
 Generally, this is an in-patient area.
-Meaning patient are still warded in the hospital such as after cardiac surgery.
+This means that patients are still warded in the hospital.
 Out-patient care such as chest percussion treatment is sometimes called upon for patient who suffers from attacks of chest congestion and find it difficult to breath.

 - Neurology – This area deals with rehabilitation of patients recovering from neurological condition such as stroke, cerebral palsy.
 Stroke depending on its severity often lead to partial paralysis of some part of the body.
 Neuro-physiotherapy helps the patient to recover some of the mobility and control of these body parts.
-This is often confused with the Musculoskeletal area of physiotherapy as it includes improving muscle strength and control.
+It can sometimes be confused with Musculoskeletal physiotherapy.
+This is because it includes improving muscle strength and control.
 The key difference here is the source of the muscular dysfunction.

 Activities and Sub-specialties